 Keep Your Job Search Personal

 Firstly, be mindful of where, when, and how you are looking for a new job.
 Whilst you can scroll through a job board on your mobile phone during your lunch break, don’t use a work computer, phone or email account to search for jobs.
-Having several tabs open of vacancies or recruitment companies during working hours is not only unprofessional and disrespectful, but also a quick way for your manager to find out and bring your loyalty or commitment into question.
+Having several tabs open of vacancies or recruitment companies during working hours is not only unprofessional and

 You should also be mindful of updating or printing your CV during working hours.
 The last thing you want to do is absentmindedly print your CV off, then get caught up in or distracted by something else, and subsequently have a colleague, or worse – your manager, pick up your printing for you.

 The final point on your time is when or not it is appropriate to take calls from Recruiters.
 If you’ve applied for some roles lately, then be ready to answer your phone but if you’re at work when the Recruiter tries to get in touch, don’t be afraid to ask them to call you back during your next break or after work – don’t worry, we’re used to it.

 We know, it sounds counterproductive but it’s a fair point that a lot of employed job seekers miss.
 Whenever a user updates their information on Seek, including uploading a new copy of their CV, the job board will show that person’s profile to Recruiters who are actively looking for people just like them.
 If your manager is currently looking for potential new employees via Seek’s Talent Search platform, it is plausible that your profile will show up on top of their recommended list of candidates as soon as you update it.

 Don’t Update LinkedIn Unless You Have Sharing Turned Off